 - 2 cups powdered sugar

-- Bake 6-8 minutes or just until set but not golden.
+- Bake 6 to 8 minutes in preheated oven.
 Allow to cool 2 minutes on cookie sheets before removing to a cooling rack.